farid98/mathdrill/README.md

-A simple tames table drill for kids
+A simple times table drill for kids
 Using Svelte & Bulma